w3f/PSPs/PSPs/drafts/psp-dapps-exentions.md

 ```

 The key identifies the name of the extension (e.g. `polkadot-js`), which the
-Dapp can use to identify the correct extension.
+app can use to identify the correct extension.
 Its corresponding value is a
 datastructure of the following format:

 ```typescript